-8 Things to Do in the Lone Star State of Texas for an Ultimate Vacation
+8 Things to Do in Texas

 Texas is often thought of as the land of cowboys, horses, and tumbleweed.
 But there is so much more to this state.
-Texas is a southern U.S. state and is dominated by the landscapes like gorgeous vast deserts, extensive pine forest, and the Rio Grande.
+Texas is a southern U.S. state and is dominated by landscapes like gorgeous vast deserts, extensive pine forests, and the Rio Grande.
 They say everything is bigger in Texas, and oh boy! it’s true.
 Which means, there are so many things to do in Texas that it can take months — maybe years to explore this Lone Star state.

 But worry not, we have got for you our top picks.
 Read on.